Eukaryotic DNA Replication Mechanism:

 Cdc6 has a very short half-life say 2-5 minutes (in S.pombe, the fission yeast, it is called cdc18P).
 This is acquired only when the chromosomes are free from nuclear membrane i.e. between late M and G1.
 The presence of phosphorylated Cdc6-P is essential for loading MCM 2-7 proteins on to the replication fork, one on each side of the fork.
 The movement is like unwinding.

 The Geminin by sequestering Cdc6/Cdt1 prevents reinitiation chromosomal DNA replication before the completion of Mitotic stage; later Geminin is degraded by APC1.
 Once the replication bubble is formed and stabilized by ssDNA binding protein RPA, other replication components join.

-The replication components are RPA 1, DNA Pol-α , RFC1, PCNA DNA Pol δ- and ε-proteins, they assemble at replication fork one at each fork.
+The replication components are RPA 1, DNA Pol-α , RFC1, PCNA, DNA Pol δ- and ε-proteins, they assemble at replication fork one at each fork as a complex.

-MCM proteins dissociate from DNA after replication but remain intact and stable, only Cdc6/Cdt1 proteins are destroyed in cell cycle dependent manner, that too by ubiquitination process.
+At the end MCM proteins dissociate from DNA i.e after replication but remain intact and stable, only Cdc6/Cdt1 proteins are destroyed in cell cycle dependent manner, that too by ubiquitination process.

 As long as these factors are not available as a pre initiation components, DNA replication is not initiated, hence Cdc6 and Cdt1 are called as licensing factor B and MCM are called licensing factor M.